BrixTM/PowerShell-Scripts/readme.md

 ##### New Desktop Shortcut (Uses Function)
 - Useful set of scripts for creating win32 packages for shortcuts on users machines.
 - Contains the Detection and uninstall/Install Commands, when using these make sure to change the Shortcut name to your one.
-- Function in the function folder for the actuall meat of this.
+- Function in the function folder for the actual meat of this.

 ## Functions
 This folder contains a bunch of functions I've made, some may be apart of other scripts in the parent Directory.
 I should update this when I add new functions with a description of them.